renatoathaydes/wasmin/README.md

 )

 # using the concatenative style, which can be the cleanest sometimes!
-pythagoras3 [f64, f64] f64;
+def pythagoras3 [f64, f64] f64;
 fun pythagoras3 a b = square a > square b > add > sqrt;
 ```

 > Notice that function's type signatures are separated from a function's implementation, and
-> must be declared before they are used or implemented.
+> must be defined before they are used or implemented.

 ### Generic functions